 These cascades are relatively close by (about 700m away), but I didn’t go there after that.
 I don’t think I would have had the time to visit anyway.

 He also asked me whether I planned on visiting Wentworth Falls, another major attraction in the Blue Mountains.
 I wasn’t sure about that either due to time constraints.

 There are many desirable things to do in the Blue Mountains, and you can only do so much in one day.

-At that precise moment, I realized I should have stayed for another day in the Blue Mountains, but I couldn’t because I had other plans locked in.
+It was at that precise moment when I realized that I should have stayed for another day in the Blue Mountains.
+Unfortunately, I couldn’t because I had other plans locked in.

 Olympian Rock Lookout and Elysian Rock Lookout were the main attractions that fuelled my imagination when I visited Leura.

-However, I should have added at least one of the following attractions in Leura to my itinerary.
+However, I should have also added at least one of the following attractions in Leura to my itinerary.

 Gordon Falls Lookout

 Gordon Falls Lookout is very close to Elysian Rock.
 After you leave Elysian Rock, all you need to do is follow the Prince Henry Cliff Walk path towards Gordon Falls Lookout.